-Although the Members of the ISU Disciplinary Commission are ISU Office Holders, it is an independent body elected by the Congress.
+Members of the ISU Disciplinary Commission are ISU Office Holders, but they remain an independent body elected by the Congress.
 The Disciplinary Commission serves as a first instance authority to hear and decide all charges referred to it by any ISU authority or party against any Skater, Official, Office Holder or other participant in ISU activities accused of a disciplinary or ethical offence.

 Appeals against decisions of the Disciplinary Commission and of the Council when allowed by explicit provision of the ISU Constitution may be filed with the Appeal Arbitration Division of the Court of Arbitration for Sport (CAS), Lausanne, Switzerland.

-Decisions of the Disciplinary Commission and other legal matters are all available below.
+Decisions of the Disciplinary Commission and other legal matters are all available on this website.